 Twproject is a web-based project management software that provides Gantt charts, flow charts, and an Excel-like interface to optimize and streamline projects.
 Assign tasks, update project details, and set goals in real time.
 Customers applaud its level of detail, explaining that they can easily keep track of issues while the program itself is simple and easy to use.

 3. Use quality management software

 SmartSolve is Pilgrim’s quality management software, designed to provide better control and visibility for the processes you manage.
-Established in 1993, Pilgrim has nearly three decades of development and customer service experience that they’ve poured into a robust quality management tool.
-Their solution is specifically geared towards the life sciences, making it a perfect option for healthcare organizations.
+It’s specifically geared toward life sciences, making it a perfect option for healthcare organizations.
 The platform offers simplified reporting, easy audit preparation, and electronic signature report.
 Additionally, the built-in tools make it easy to monitor key processes and analyze and report on quality data.

 As a leading quality management software for manufacturing companies, TrackVia reduces costs and shortens project production cycles.
 The software is cloud based, offering both mobile and offline capabilities to keep your projects running smoothly.
-The software is also customizable, so it perfectly meets the needs of your business and the scope of your project.
-Finally, it easily integrates with most ERP and CRM tools.
+The software is also customizable, so it can be tailored to your business needs and the scope of your project.
+It also easily integrates with most ERP and CRM tools.

 Ensuring better quality for your projects

 Many project managers consider quality management to be one of the most, if not the most, challenging aspects of project management.
 Quality has different definitions for everyone, and relying on the client or end user to determine what makes a high-quality product can be exceedingly frustrating.

 Luckily, there are software and tools available to help you provide top-quality products every time.
 Check out our Project Management Software Guide to peruse a list of products that will meet your company’s needs.